-Wraps come off 2023 Red Bull F1 car - Speedcafe
+Wraps come off 2023 Red Bull Formula 1 car - Speedcafe

-Wraps come off 2023 Red Bull F1 car
+Wraps come off 2023 Red Bull Formula 1 car

-By Ian Parkes
+By Ian Parkes, Mat Coch

 Saturday 4th February, 2023 - 1:53am